quicwg/base-drafts/draft-ietf-quic-transport.md

 : The byte following the version contains the length in bytes of the Destination Connection ID field that follows it.
 This length is encoded as an 8-bit unsigned integer.
-In QUIC version 1, this value MUST NOT exceed 20.
+In QUIC version 1, this value MUST NOT exceed 20 bytes.
   Endpoints that receive a version 1 long header with a value larger than 20 MUST drop the packet.
 In order to properly form a Version Negotiation packet, servers SHOULD be able to read longer connection IDs from other QUIC versions.